jonslack22/Portfolio-3---Tic-Tac-Toe/README.md

 - [Lucid](https://lucid.app/ "Link to Lucid homepage")
     - Lucid was used to create a flowchart of information in two instances; namely, for the nature of game progression, and the algorithm of the computer.

+## Manual Testing

+#### New User Goals:
+1. As a new player, I want to see clear instructions for the game.
+  - When the program first loads, an introduction appears, telling the user how to play the game.

+2. As a new player, I want to see clear visual representation of the moves both I and the computer have made.
+  - On making a move, the board instantly updates with the player's move, using their letter.
+This is then followed by the computer doing the same.

+3. As a new player, I want the ability to replay the game.
+  - At the end of the game, regardless of the outcome, the user is given the option to enter yes to replay or no to end the game.
+Inputs of y and n are also accepted here.

+#### Current User
+1. As a returning player, I want the ability to replay the game.
+  - At the end of the game, regardless of the outcome, the user is given the option to enter yes to replay or no to end the game.
+Inputs of y and n are also accepted here.

+2. 2.
+As a returning player, I want to play against a challenging computer opponent.
+  - A five-step algorithm that includes checks for winning moves and blocking winning moves from the player ensures that victory is not easy.
+It is, of course, not impossible.

+### Common Elements Testing

+- Most of the game's functions and the last three components of the computer algorithm were planned for and tested in advance of the project's commencement on Gitpod, with a Python code validator being used for each of these.
+- Gitpod's Terminal was used for the vast majority of testing the game's functionality as a whole; tests were frequent and vastly outnumbers the commit history of this project.
+- The debugging fucntion in Gitpod was used selectively and infrequently, and only when Gitpod's natural highlighting of sub-optimal syntax, warnings of unreachable code and flagging of improper indenting did not lead me to the trail of solving issues organically.
+- Testing was conducted by myself and a software tester friend of mine, Paolo Ferrier, on different browsers after deployment to a Heroku terminal.

 ## Automated Testing